OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

         Get-AzureRmRedisCache

     SYNOPSIS
-        Gets details about a single cache or all caches in hello specified resource group or all caches in hello current subscription.
+        Gets details about a single cache or all caches in the specified resource group or all caches in the current subscription.

     SYNTAX
         Get-AzureRmRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]

     DESCRIPTION
-        hello Get-AzureRmRedisCache cmdlet gets hello details about a cache or caches depending on input parameters.
+        The Get-AzureRmRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
 If both ResourceGroupName and Name parameters are provided then Get-AzureRmRedisCache will return details about the specific cache name provided.

-        If only ResourceGroupName is provided than it will return details about all caches in hello specified resource group.
+        If only ResourceGroupName is provided than it will return details about all caches in the specified resource group.

-        If no parameters are given than it will return details about all caches hello current subscription.
+        If no parameters are given than it will return details about all caches the current subscription.

     PARAMETERS
         -Name <String>
-            hello name of hello cache.
-When this parameter is provided along with ResourceGroupName, Get-AzureRmRedisCache returns hello details for hello cache.
+            The name of the cache.
+When this parameter is provided along with ResourceGroupName, Get-AzureRmRedisCache returns the details for the cache.

         -ResourceGroupName <String>
-            hello name of hello resource group that contains hello cache or caches.
-If ResourceGroupName is provided with Name then Get-AzureRmRedisCache returns hello details of hello cache specified by Name.
-If only hello ResourceGroup parameter is provided, then details for all caches in hello resource group are returned.
+            The name of the resource group that contains the cache or caches.
+If ResourceGroupName is provided with Name then Get-AzureRmRedisCache returns the details of the cache specified by Name.
+If only the ResourceGroup parameter is provided, then details for all caches in the resource group are returned.

         <CommonParameters>
-            This cmdlet supports hello common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,
+            This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable,
             OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

-ejecutar tooreturn información acerca de todas las memorias caché en la suscripción actual de hello, `Get-AzureRmRedisCache` sin ningún parámetro.
+Para devolver información sobre todas las cachés de la suscripción actual, ejecute `Get-AzureRmRedisCache` sin ningún parámetro.

     Get-AzureRmRedisCache

-tooreturn información acerca de todas las memorias caché en un grupo de recursos específico, ejecute `Get-AzureRmRedisCache` con hello `ResourceGroupName` parámetro.
+Para devolver información sobre todas las cachés de un grupo de recursos específico, ejecute `Get-AzureRmRedisCache` con el parámetro `ResourceGroupName`.

     Get-AzureRmRedisCache -ResourceGroupName myGroup

-tooreturn información acerca de una memoria caché específica, ejecute `Get-AzureRmRedisCache` con hello `Name` parámetro que contiene el nombre de Hola de caché de Hola y Hola `ResourceGroupName` parámetro con el grupo de recursos de Hola que contiene esa memoria caché.
+Para devolver información sobre una caché específica, ejecute `Get-AzureRmRedisCache` con el parámetro `Name` que contiene el nombre de la caché y el parámetro `ResourceGroupName` con el grupo de recursos que contiene esa caché.

     PS C:\> Get-AzureRmRedisCache -Name myCache -ResourceGroupName myGroup